blessedlex/Skynet-Zuckerberg-Edition/README.md

 Law Review of Facial Recogniation.
 Test with outside facial recoginations on passports.
 .
+Discovery Stage
+-Data analysis of their code libraries
+-Data collection of Facebook's Policy on Privacy, Data, and Terms -We will observe and document how the code work and policy used by Fackbook -Research Convolutioanl Nerual Networks (CNN)
+-We will research and document how CNNs work and are used by Facebook Implentation Stage
+-
+Delivery Stage

 ## Resources Needed
 |Resource  | Dr. Hale needed? | Investigating Team member | Description |